Austrapen (Ampicillin (As Sodium))

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-Your doctor will discuss the risks and benefits of using Austrapen during pregnancy or while breastfeeding.
+Consult your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+Your doctor will discuss the risks and benefits of using Austrapen during these times.

 Drug Interactions